 TRSL is a multiple-employer, cost-sharing defined benefit pension plan established by the Legislature in 1936.
-Its assets are held in trust to provide retirement benefits for retired members and their beneficiaries.
+System assets are held in trust to provide retirement benefits for retired members and their beneficiaries.

-TRSL is the largest public retirement system in the state with a membership of 195,463.
-In Fiscal Year 2018, actively employed members increased slightly to 85,045 from 84,228 in the previous fiscal year.
-The number of annuitants also increased to 78,423 from 77,258 in Fiscal Year 2017.
+TRSL is the largest public retirement system in the state with a membership of 199,191.
+In Fiscal Year 2019, actively employed members increased slightly to 85,998 from 85,045 in the previous fiscal year, and the number of annuitants increased to 79,647 from 78,423 in Fiscal Year 2018.